My Reason for Trying Curology and My Personal Experience

 About a month ago I woke up to more breakouts then normal and felt extremely frustrated with my skin and wanted to crawl back into bed and call in sick to work because I didn’t feel very confident in myself and just felt down.

 I decided to pull myself together and get ready to go into work.
-As I was sitting at work scrolling through my Instagram I came across an ad for a product for acne called Curology.
+As I was sitting at work scrolling through my Instagram I came across an ad for an acne product called Curology.

 Step 1: Curology Consultation